 A happy medium in photography is simply referred to as that picture that brings happiness to the face of the client and anyone who sees it.
-This means that the picture is neat, perfect and acceptable.
+This means that the picture is neat, perfect, and acceptable.

 A photographer needs to take a lot of shots knowing that at least one of those would be great.
 Nothing is perfect and no one can take the perfect picture but then, beauty is in the eyes of the beholder.
-Once the client approves of a photograph, then the photographer has achieved a near perfect job.
+Once the client approves of a photograph, then the photographer has achieved a near-perfect job.

 The Las Vegas Special Event Photographer recommends shooting lots of photos in order to have plenty to choose from.
 This is particularly a great strategy for photographers who are just coming into the business.

 The problem with that, however, is that the editing process is nightmarish.
 You would have to edit lots and lots of pictures.
-That shows that the photography business is not meant for lazy people but for hardworking people with the deep passion for the work.
+That shows that the photography business is not meant for lazy people but for hardworking people with a deep passion for the work.

 Photography is an art small great arts require passion.
 Without passion, mediocrity is the consequence.